 Fixed Wireless Broadband solutions use the same data delivery technology as any other mobile data service delivered by the phone companies.
 The same data speeds and coverage is available for these Mobile Broadband services as is provided to your phone when you use mobile data on it.

-Smaller data bundles are included in tablet plans (used in connected iPads and such), business people and market niches such as university students are all already buying 4G mobile data bundles.
+Smaller data bundles are included in tablet plans (used in connected iPads and such), business people and market niches such as university students are already buying 4G mobile data bundles.
 Fixed Mobile Broadband solutions, (which tend to use larger data allocations than those bought by tablet or tethering users – in the order of 50GB or more per month) are already growing in popularity, largely by the ongoing halving of mobile data pricing every year or so.
 Now it’s possible to get Mobile and Fixed Mobile broadband bundles for as little as $60 per month.

-Traditional home broadband plans such as ADSL and NBN generally require connecting a router to a fixed phone lines.
+Traditional home broadband plans such as ADSL and NBN generally require connecting a router to fixed phone lines.
 Fixed Mobile Broadband options do not.

 Since they own and are maintaining their own cellular networks already, adding new users with a broadband subscription costs little ‘at the margin’ (for one more customer).
 Each new NBN customer, on the other hand, costs Optus or Telstra $50 or so in wholesale fees.
 As a result, there is a strong economic incentive driving the phone companies towards 5G home wireless broadband.
 The service could very well become a mainstay for home internet.

-The key to bottoming out whether you can safely move over to mobile broadband, using one of these bundles, you’ll need to know your current usage in GB.
+The key to bottoming out whether you should safely move over to mobile broadband, using one of these bundles, you’ll need to know your current usage in GB.
 To establish exactly how much data you are using on your fixed-line broadband now, simply login to the online self-service portal of your broadband provider or give them a ring.
 They will be happy to tell you how much data your fixed line connection used each of the last 6 months.
 Take an average, consider a trend if you see one and get a mobile broadband bundle which covers the need.
 Single people might need only 100GB of mobile data per month.
 Families with YouTube obsessed kids might need 500 GB or more per month.

 - No Set-Up / Installation cost or hassle